otterlover24/IT5007-proj/README.md

 	- bbb / bbb12345
 		- Ticker database messed up as did not have isPortfolio field.
 	- ccc / ccc11111
+		- `latestMonth` not aligned to quarter
+	- ddd / ddd11111

 ## TS TODO
 - General